SSML Elements

 </response>

-The element supports the insertion of recorded audio files and the insertion of other audio formats in conjunction with synthesized speech output.
-To learn more about the audio element, see the W3 specification at https://www.w3.org/TR/speech-synthesis/#S3.3.1
+The Audio element supports the insertion of recorded audio files and other audio formats in conjunction with synthesized speech output.

 Example